mail us | mail this page

 Routing of IPs

-The process of routing IP address in the internet uses routing tables defined in each host (PC, Router or other device).
-A standard routing table may look something like this:
+The process of routing an IP address in the internet uses routing tables defined in each host (PC, Router or other device).
+A standard routing table will look something like this:

 Network address Netmask metric next hop Notes